๐ Custom Feedback Functionsยถ

 Few-shot examplesยถ

-You can also provide examples to customize feedback scoring to your domain.
+You can also provide examples to customize metric scoring to your domain.

-This is currently available only for the RAG triad feedback functions (answer relevance, context relevance and groundedness).
+This is currently available only for the RAG triad metrics (answer relevance, context relevance, and groundedness).

 from trulens.feedback.v2 import feedback